 We are based in the UK and our information is based on UK guidelines.
 There are occasional reports where people may take longer than three months to develop antibodies to HIV.
 If they occur these are very rare.

 A negative test at three months means it is fine to get on with your life.
 The experience of taking an HIV test should help focus you on taking fewer risks in the future.
 It should also make it easier to routinely include an HIV test in your future sexual health care.

 Whether this is after six months or every year will depend on how often you have sex that includes the risk of HIV.

 Testing is usually free and easy.
 You will not do any harm if you want to test at six months.
 Just don’t spend the time obsessing over HIV because a negative test at three months is very good news!

-Can anything affect the result of my HIV test?
+Can meds or other illnesses or things affect the result of my HIV test?